Notice

 Is there a right of access to buildings on the Register?

 There is no right of access to any property on the Register without the express permission of the owners.
-The local authority and Historic Environment Scotland have powers, under the relevant statues, to gain access to a property to ascertain its condition.
+The local planning authority have powers, under the relevant statutes, to gain access to a property under certain circumstances.

 Back to Top